microsoft/mssql-docker/README.md

 ## Troubleshooting & Frequently Asked Questions
 - "Unknown blob" error code: You are probably trying to run the Windows Containers-based Docker image on a Linux-based Docker Engine.
 If you want to continue running the Windows Container-based image, we recommend reading the following community article: [Run Linux and Windows Containers on Windows 10](https://stefanscherer.github.io/run-linux-and-windows-containers-on-windows-10/).

+## License

+The Docker resource files for SQL Server are licensed under the MIT license.
+See the [LICENSE file](LICENSE) for more details.